palash892/protein_translation_final/README.md

 # Protein Translation Can Fluidize Bacterial Cytoplasm

 Welcome to the repository for the research project titled **"Protein Translation Can Fluidize Bacterial Cytoplasm."** This collection of scripts and input files explores various aspects of cytoplasm dynamics during protein translation.
 The simulations in presence of spherocylindrical confinement were conducted using the open-source software [Gromacs](http://www.gromacs.org/) (Abraham et al., SoftwareX, 2015).
 We have modified the source code to introduce the spherocylindrical confinement.
-One can download the modified version of Gromacs at the following link: https://github.com/JMLab-tifrh/gromacs_spherocylinder
+One can download the modified version of Gromacs at the following link: https://github.com/JMLab-tifrh/gromacs_spherocylinder.
+The simulations inside the cubical box were conducted using the same Softwares with 2019 version.

 ## Contents